GeodeArc/GeoDots/README.md

   <p></p>

-  - 🔄 Clone the repo.
+  - Clone the repo.
 I hope you know how to do this already.

-  - 🗃️ Head over the the gh-pages branch, and install the dependencies in the text files labeled 'pkg'.
+  - Head over the the gh-pages branch, and install the dependencies in the text files labeled 'pkg'.
 Not everything is 'technically' required.

-  - 🔶 Go to each config folder in /.config/, and if required, move a config (e.g modern+light) to the root of that folder.
+  - Go to each config folder in /.config/, and if required, move a config (e.g modern+light) to the root of that folder.

-  - 💾 Copy folders from /.config/ to your .config folder
+  - Copy folders from /.config/ to your .config folder

-  - 🏠 Copy the /Dots folder to your home directory
+  - Copy the /Dots folder to your home directory
+  - Adjust the /Dots/Options files accordingly to your preferences.
+I will add more documentation here later (maybe).

 </details>